California

 AI Policy Overview

 California has taken a leading role in the regulation of artificial intelligence (AI) policy.
 State lawmakers have enacted legislation limiting electoral and sexual deepfakes, requiring disclosure of chatbot use, mandating bias audits for state criminal justice agencies utilizing AI tools, and limiting facial recognition use by police.
-Additionally, state regulators have drafted, but haven’t formally proposed, a comprehensive regulation on automated decision making.
+After a failed attempt in 2024, California enacted a first-in-the-nation AI safety law in 2025.
+Additionally, state regulators finalized rules creating obligations for businesses that use automated decision-making (ADMT) for “significant decisions” about California consumers.

 Governor Newsom (D) signed an executive order on September 6, 2023, directing state agencies to study the potential uses and risks of generative AI as well as engaging with legislative partners and key stakeholders in a formal process to develop policy recommendations for responsible use of AI.
 In March 2024, the state released formal guidelines, pursuant to Gov. Newsom’s 2023 executive order, for state agencies to follow when buying generative AI tools for government use.